TeamRizu/outfox-wiki/content/user-guide/config/folders.md

 If supported by the current theme, you can pick a different design for in-game judgement displays from images in this folder.

 Judgement fonts are divided into equally-sized sprites for each judgement.
-Fonts designed for specific timing modes have a modifier in their file name, such as ``[Advanced]``, ``[FAPlus]``, etc. A judgement font can also have specific versions for early and late timings.
+Fonts designed for specific timing modes have a modifier in their file name, such as ``[Advanced]``, ``[FAPlus]``, etc. A judgement font can also be divided into two columns to display indicators for early or late timing.

 ### NoteSkins

 NoteSkins affect the appearance of notes.
-They could be arrows, bars, circles, pawprints, etc. Project OutFox is compatible with noteskins designed for StepMania 5.
+They could be arrows, bars, circles, pawprints, etc.

+NoteSkins that are compatible with StepMania 5.0.12 and 5.1 are compatible with Project OutFox.

 The NoteSkins folder is divided into subfolders for specific [game types](/user-guide/games/).
 A _global noteskin_ appears in all game types.